PJSoftware/go-chernopengl/doc/17-textures.md

 - send an integer uniform to our shader
 - the integer is the slot we have bound the texture to.
 - In the shader code we use that integer to sample from the texture.

+## Shader

+### Varying

+To pass values between the vertex shader (which takes external input) and the fragment shader (which has an output) we use a "varying", typically with a "v\_" prefix.
+This is passed _out_ from the vertex shader, _in_ to the fragment shader.